protontypes/open-sustainable-technology/README.md

 - [eeExtra](https://github.com/r-earthengine/ee_extra) - A ninja python package that unifies the Google Earth Engine ecosystem.

 ### Environmental Satellites
+- [satpy](https://github.com/pytroll/satpy) - A python library for reading and manipulating meteorological remote sensing data and writing it to various image and data file formats.
 - [landsatxplore](https://github.com/yannforget/landsatxplore) - Provides an interface to the EarthExplorer portal to search and download Landsat Collections scenes through a command-line interface or a Python API.
 - [sentinelhub-py](https://github.com/sentinel-hub/sentinelhub-py) - Download and process satellite imagery in Python using Sentinel Hub services.
 - [sentinelsat](https://github.com/sentinelsat/sentinelsat) - Makes searching, downloading and retrieving the metadata of Sentinel satellite images from the Copernicus Open Access Hub easy.